obsidian-community/obsidian-hub/02 - Community Expansions/02.05 All Community Expansions/Plugins/insert-unsplash-image.md

 Developed by: [[cloudy9101]]
 Mobile compatible: [[Mobile-compatible plugins|Yes]]

-This plugin helps users easily search and insert images to editors from Unsplash.
+This plugin helps users easily search and insert images to editors from Unsplash / Pixabay / Pexels.

 %% ----- Do not edit anything above this line ----- %%